inspiredlabs/rvo.lt/site/content/course/university-mixed-faculty-study-programme.md

 This course isn't restricted to students in one faculty.
 In fact, we work with architechture, design, environmental sciences, and agricultural departments all the&nbsp;time.

 #### Background
-In 2002, **PeR** built a zero-impact home with the aim of understanding decarbonisation.
-Living this way forms the basis of our Sustainability Research Center, Italy.
+In 2002 we built a zero-impact home with the aim of understanding decarbonisation.
+Living this way forms the basis of our Sustainability Research Center, called **PeR**. **Parco dell' Energia Rinnovabile** is based in Umbria, Italy.

 #### Course In-Residence
 Help develop **PeR**'s community-scale decarbonisation efforts.
 We show you how to wisely approach resource management, natural resources, materials, shelter building, transport and rethinking waste.

-#### Beyond sustainabile development
+#### Beyond sustainable development
-As technology has become more available people are shifting their focus from sustainabile development to dematerialisation. **PeR** makes the case for old and new technologies in harmony – dramatically deminishing our resource needs and improving quality of life.
+As technology has become more available people are shifting their focus from sustainable development to dematerialisation. **PeR** makes the case for old and new technologies in harmony – dramatically deminishing our resource needs and improving quality of life.
 This combination also delivers economic benefits.

 #### Research at **PeR**
 Here we engage in intersectional research and aim to be the centre of revolutionising well-being.
 By intentionally designing an _Active&nbsp;Shelter_ we move from buildings that are something we simply maintain – to homes that serve our needs, manage resources and process waste for us.

 Our research aims to be holistic sharing how we thrive with other communities.